-clean your kitchen countertop regularly with an ap-DO propriate stone-safe cleaner.
+DO clean your kitchen countertop regularly with an appropriate stone-safe cleaner such as EASY OXY MULTI-SURFACE CLEANER, an oxygenated, nonabrasive cleaner that is safe to use on stainless steel, stone, other hard surfaces, and fabrics as well.
+Removes soils such as grease, ink, crayon, lipstick, coffee, soda, tea, Kool-Aid, blood, pet accidents, juice, grass stains, red wine and more.
 Use a higher concentration near cooking and eating areas and diluted with water for less demanding situations, such as areas of the countertop far from cooking and eating areas.

-use any care products unless the label specifies it is DON'T safe for natural stone.
+DON'T use any care products unless the label specifies it is safe for natural stone.

 DON'T let any spills sit too long on the surface of your countertop.
-Clean spills up (by blotting only) as soon as you can.
-But, if you do have dried-on spills . . .
+Blot up spills as soon as you can.
+But, if you do have dried-on spills ...